 How can I confirm that you have received my documents?

-You can confirm receipt of documents through the "Financial Aid Requirements" box on the Student tab of PioneerWeb .
+Current students can confirm receipt of documents through the "Financial Aid Requirements" box on the Student tab of PioneerWeb.
+Prospective students should review the Financial Aid checklist by logging into www.du.edu/appstatus.
 Please allow 2-3 business days for PioneerWeb to reflect documents received (it may take longer in March and April).
 Documents we have received will have either a small clock or a green check mark next to them.
 However, the "Verification Process" requirement will remain unsatisfied, and have a red flag, until your documents have been reviewed by a staff member.

 These documents contain very personal information.
 How secure will they be?

 We take your privacy very seriously.
 Once received, all documents are scanned into the University's secure system and then hard copies are shredded.
-The most secure way to submit documents to our office is to upload them through PioneerWeb .
+The most secure way to submit documents to our office is to upload them through PioneerWeb or the admission application status page .
 As required by the federal government, all documents are kept for seven years and then purged.

 What happens after I submit these documents?